 California Driver Handbook - The Examination Process

-You may take the knowledge, vision, and behind-the-wheel driving tests at any DMV field office that provides driver license services.
+You may take the knowledge, vision, and behind-the-wheel driving tests at most DMV field offices that provide DL services.

-NOTE: The DMV will not administer written or audio exams after 4:30 p.m. to ensure you have sufficient time for testing.
-Knowledge and vision tests are required when you apply for an original driver license or upgrade to a different class of driver license.
+Note: Knowledge and vision tests are required when you apply for an original DL or upgrade to a different class of DL.

-- A vision test.
-(Bring your eyeglasses or contact lenses to the exam.)
+- A vision test (bring your eyeglasses or wear contact lenses if required for driving).

 - A behind-the-wheel driving test, if required.
 You must have an appointment to take the behind-the-wheel driving test.
 For the driving test, bring:

-- Your old driver license or instruction permit, if you have one.
+- Your old DL or instruction permit, if you have one.

-- A licensed driver age 18 years or older with a valid driver license.
+- A licensed driver age 18 years old or older with a valid California DL.